jorbDehmel/oak/docs/manual.md

 ## Translation Units

 Unlike the `C` family of languages, `Oak` has a built-in build system.
-No `makefiles` or command-line flags are necessary (or, for the latter, allowed).
+No `makefiles` or command-line library flags are necessary (or, for the latter, allowed).

 For instance, to compile a file using `SDL2` in `C++`, you would need to say something like